 Project area soils have developed from erosion of the sedimentary bedrock (mainly sandstone, siltstone, and mudstone), and consist generally of sandy loams.
-Section 2.5 of the Revised Environmental Report (Shepherd Miller, Inc., 1994) and the Final Design, Volume II, (Section 3 - Characterization of On-Site Materials) (Shepherd Miller, Inc., 1997b) provide an overview of the project area soils.
+Section 2.5 of the Revised Environmental Report (Shepherd Miller, Inc., 1994) and the Final Design, Volume II, (Section 3 - Characterization of On-Site Materials) (Shepherd Miller, Inc., 1997b) provide an overview of the Project area soils.

-Project area soils have been impacted by previous operations in three ways.
+Project-area soils and sub-grade geologic formations have been impacted by previous operations (prior to Kennecott ownership) in three ways.
 First, windblown tailings have been deposited outside the existing tailings impoundment.
 The extent of windblown tailings is small and was defined by Shepherd Miller, Inc. (1997c) in the Final Design, Volume VI.
-Second, project-area soils were impacted by leaks from the project's diesel fuel storage tanks, located west of the mill.
+Current tailings impoundment management practices, through keeping tailings covered or saturated, greatly reduce the potential for windblown tailings.
+Second, Projectarea soils and sub-grade geologic formations were impacted by leaks from the Project's diesel fuel storage tanks, located west of the mill.
 Approximately 400,000 cubic yards of diesel-contaminated soils were placed on a landfarm for remediation.
-The contaminated area was remediated by excavation of the contaminated soils to Wyoming DEQ standards (national clean fill standards) and documented to the NRC in the Hydrocarbon Contamination Remediation Report (Kennecot Uranium Company, 2003).
+The contaminated area was remediated by excavation of the contaminated soils to Wyoming DEQ standards and documented to the NRC in the Hydrocarbon Contamination Remediation Report (Kennecot Uranium Company, 2003).

 Third, seepage of mill and solvent extraction fluids occurred through the unlined catchment basin during mill operations from 1981 through 1983 (refer to Section 3.4.2).
-KUC analyzed both soil and groundwater in the vicinity of the catchment basin and determined that a portion of the samples exhibited high levels of diesel range organics (DRO) and radionuclides.
-KUC submitted in May 2004 a request to amend its license, Corrective Action Program, and approved decommissioning plan to remediate soil and groundwater contamination below and adjacent to the catchment basin.
-At that time KUC expected to excavate approximately 120,000 cubic yards of DRO- and Ra-226- contaminated soil.
-Under KUC's proposed plan, after excavation and prior to backfilling, a verification sampling program would be undertaken to confirm the results of the soil removal.
+Kennecott analyzed both soil and groundwater in the vicinity of the catchment basin and determined that a portion of the samples exhibited high levels of diesel range organics (DRO) and radionuclides.
+Kennecott submitted in May 2004 a request to amend its license, Corrective Action Program, and approved decommissioning plan to remediate soil and groundwater contamination below and adjacent to the catchment basin.
+At that time Kennecott expected to excavate approximately 120,000 cubic yards of DRO- and Ra-226-contaminated soil.

+Under Kennecott's proposed plan, after excavation and prior to backfilling, a verification sampling program would be undertaken to confirm the results of the soil removal.
 Soil remediation criteria were selected and discussed with NRC staff prior to remediation activities and proposed in a letter dated January 18, 2005.
 These criteria were 35 pCi/g natural uranium and 15 pCi/g Th-230.
-After verification sampling, KUC would backfill the area with suitable clean fill.
+After verification sampling, Kennecott would backfill the area with suitable clean fill.
 In May 2005 NRC prepared an EA for Amendment of Source Material License SUA-1350 for the Catchment Basin Reclamation, issuing a Finding of No Significant Action for the proposed remediation activities.

-KUC conducted the remediation from December 2005 through November 2007 after NRC's issuance of the EA.
+Kennecott conducted the remediation from December 2005 through November 2007 after NRC's issuance of the EA.
 Approximately 233,270 cubic yards of contaminated soils were excavated from this area and placed within the existing tailings impoundment.
 Kennecott documented the remediation of the catchment basin soils in the Catchment Basin Excavation Completion Report (Kennecot Uranium Company, 2008).
 NRC responded with Requests for Additional Information in November 2008, clarified by email and telephone conversations on November 20 and 25, 2008.
-NRC stipulated and KUC concurred that a response to these RAIs would be issued in which alternate soil remediation criteria to those proposed and accepted prior to the remediation would be evaluated.
+NRC stipulated and Kennecott concurred that a response to these RAIs would be issued in which alternate soil remediation criteria to those proposed and accepted prior to the remediation would be evaluated.
 Specifically, the following criteria from NRC's NUREG-1620, Standard Review Plan for the Review of a Reclamation Plan for Mill Tailings Sites Under Title II of the Uranium Mill Tailings Radiation Control Act of 1978 (NRC, June 2003) would be evaluated: